Ecological Sustainability

 The national film institutes of Norway, Denmark, Sweden, Finland and Iceland have decided to implement the standard from 2026.
 Many Nordic funding institutions, including broadcasters and regional funds, have also committed to joining the standard, but will determine their own timelines for implementation.
 NES fits squarely with the ambition of the Nordic Council of Ministers to make the Nordic Region the most sustainable and integrated region in the world by 2030.

-More info on the standard can be found on The Five Nordics’ website here.
+More info on the standard can be found on the The Five Nordics’ website here and The Finnish Film Foundation website here.
+In addition all Finnish productions can contact with questions and feedback as follows:

 Tools for Productions